dy-f0rmidable/dy-f0rmidable/README.md

-- 👋 Wassup, I’m @dy-f0rmidable  a.k.a  Dy
+- 👋 Greeting, I’m Nguyen Dang Duy from VietNam 🇻🇳.
-- 👀 I’m interested in books, keyboards and computer stuffs
+- 👀 I’m interested in coding, coffee, books, FPS games, keyboards and technology stuffs.
-- 🌱 I’m currently learning Embbeded System and trying to improve my coding skill
+- 🌱 I’m currently learning Mechatronics major.
+- 🚀 I'm also trying to increase my knowledge about Computer Science and improve my coding skill as well.
+- 🤝 I look forward to cooperating with you in Embbeded system and IOT System projects.
+- 👾 I also have a small knowledge about Artificial Intelligence and Machine Vision so feel free if you want to do projects related to them with me.
 - 📫 My email: duygaomen@gmail.com
-- ⚡ Fun fact: nothin rn
+- ⚡ Fun fact: I drawing and playing guiter somtimes

 <!---
 dy-f0rmidable/dy-f0rmidable is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.